A transformative gathering for Black changemakers

 What to Expect

-Mornings begin with nourishing food, easy conversation, and walks through the mountains or quiet time for yourself.
+Mornings begin with nourishing food, easy conversation, and quiet time for yourself.
 Retreat sessions move through facilitated practice, storytelling, somatic work, and collective reflection.
 Evenings belong to community — to laughter, to honest conversation, to the kind of connection that only happens when Black folks gather.

 Through self and group reflection, time in nature, restorative yoga, meditation, storytelling, creative expression, and more, this retreat provides space to: